Interpersonal Process Groups

-Group therapy, or group process, is a unique and powerful way to work on emotional and relational growth.
-Group therapy brings together a small number of people who meet weekly for 80 minutes on an ongoing basis, with no specific end date.
-This format allows group members to gradually explore and heal difficult feelings that come up in relationships–like shame, fear, and distrust.
-Often, having both individual and group therapy is a combination that works particularly well for people.
+Interpersonal process groups are a unique and powerful way to work on emotional and relational growth.
+Groups bring together a small number of people who meet weekly for 80 minutes on an ongoing basis, with no specific end date, and are offered either online or in-person.
+This format allows group members to gradually explore and heal some of the most difficult feelings that come up in relationships–like shame, fear, and distrust.

 How it works